James Kirker

 James Kirker (1793–1852) was an Irish-born American privateer, soldier, mercenary, merchant, Mountain man, and scalp hunter.
-He is best known for his contracts with the Mexican government to kill or capture Apache Indians.
+He is best known for his contracts with the Mexican government to enslave, kill and scalp Apache Indians.

 Early life

 Kirker was born in Killead, County Antrim, Northern Ireland, to an Ulster Scots family, but left for New York City, United States, at the age of 16 to avoid conscription in the Royal Navy.
 In an ironic twist, he became a "legal" American privateer to raid British ships off the East Coast of the United States in the War of 1812.
 He was a privateer for a year, but returned to New York in 1813 and married Catherine Donigan and had a son, James B. Kirker.
 In 1817, Kirker abandoned his family to go to St. Louis, Missouri with several kinsmen.
 In St. Louis, Kirker worked as a merchant.

 In 1822, Kirker joined a William Henry Ashley fur trapping expedition up the Missouri River.
 In 1824, he followed the Santa Fe Trail to New Mexico and spent winters during the next decade trapping and trading beaver pelts in the southern Rocky Mountains.
 He began working at the Santa Rita mine near Silver City, New Mexico in 1826 and escorted wagon trains of copper to Chihuahua, Mexico.
 In 1833, without divorcing his first wife, he married Rita Garcia and in 1835 he became a Mexican citizen.
 The couple had three sons and a daughter.
 He became known in Mexico as Santiago Querque or Quirque.

 Kirker is described as a "large, agile man," fearless, an excellent marksman and horseman.
 He was considered during his lifetime as having "great enterprise and vision."